julio-lopez/goexp/.github/instructions/go.copilot-instructions.md

 - Write self-documenting code with clear, descriptive names
 - Document exported types, functions, methods, and packages
 - Use Go modules for dependency management
-- Leverage and prefer the Go standard library when functionality exists instead of writing custom implemetnations (e.g., use `strings.Builder` for string concatenation, `filepath.Join` for path construction)
+- Leverage and prefer the Go standard library when functionality exists instead of writing custom implementations (e.g., use `strings.Builder` for string concatenation, `filepath.Join` for path construction)
 - Write comments in English
-- Use allowed ASCII for identificers; avoid using non-ASCII characters in identifiers
+- Use allowed ASCII for identifiers; avoid using non-ASCII characters in identifiers
 - Avoid using emoji in code and comments

 ## Naming Conventions